BIRDSgroup/DDI/README.md

 This repository contains two sections:

 1. DDI pipeline
-2. Application of our DDI pipeline on the Helminth-diabetes dataset
+2. Application of our DDI pipeline on the helminth-diabetes dataset
 ## License Preamble
 Copyright 2020 BIRDS Group, IIT Madras